-Atlanta mayor’s ties to predecessor could damage VP chances
+Atlanta mayor’s ties to predecessor could damage her VP chances

 “She would not be mayor if not for Kasim Reed’s help,” one of her opponents, former state senator Vincent Fort, told ABC.
 He called the alleged corruption in Reed’s administration “unprecedented.”

-During the election, Bottoms was forced to return a $25,000 donation to a contractor involved in the pay for play investigation and stirred controversy by allowing a Texas-based CEO who had just gotten a contract from the AFCRA while she was still running it to hold a fundraiser for her, ABC reported.
+During the election, Bottoms was forced to return a $25,000 donation to a contractor involved in the pay-for-play investigation and stirred controversy by allowing a Texas-based CEO -- who had just gotten a contract from the AFCRA while she was still running it -- to hold a fundraiser for her, ABC reported.

-In all, 10 people have been charged in the pay for play investigation: Seven have pleaded guilty and six have been given prison sentences, according to ABC.
+In all, 10 people have been charged in the pay-for-play investigation: Seven have pleaded guilty and six have been given prison sentences, according to ABC.

-Bottoms' office told ABC she “has not been interviewed on the federal probe matter, nor does she have any reason to believe she would or should be, as this investigation is centered around the previous administration.”
+Bottoms' office told ABC News she “has not been interviewed on the federal probe matter, nor does she have any reason to believe she would or should be, as this investigation is centered around the previous administration.”

-But even if Bottoms isn’t involved in the investigation, coverage of the trial of one of Reed’s former top advisers that is set to start in the fall could damage her politically and bring unwanted attention right before the election.
+But even if Bottoms isn’t involved in the investigation, coverage of the trial of one of Reed’s former top advisers that is set to start in the fall could damage her politically and bring unwanted attention right before the presidential election.

 CLICK HERE TO GET THE FOX NEWS APP